-- In this scenario you actually don't have to do a formal assessment to give an opinion - If you were going to ask some questions, what would you ask?
+- In this scenario you actually don't have to do a formal assessment to give an opinion - You know Mr. Jones well and how cognitively impaired he is - If you were going to ask some questions, what would you ask?